 EMU Campus Community Emergency Response Team

 Each year, many communities are rocked by severe weather, such as tornadoes, floods or flash floods, winter storms, or man-made disasters.
-The damage caused by disasters affect everyone.
+The damage caused by disasters affects everyone.

-The Campus Community Emergency Response Team (C-CERT) program at Eastern Michigan University helps train people to be better prepared to respond to emergency situations on campus and within their communities.
-When disaster strikes, C-CERT members can give critical support to first responders, provide immediate assistance to victims, and organize spontaneous volunteers at a disaster site.
-C-CERT members can also help with non-emergency projects that help improve the safety of the campus community.
+The Campus Community Emergency Response Team (CERT) program at Eastern Michigan University helps train people to be better prepared to respond to emergency situations on campus and within their communities.
+When disaster strikes, CERT members can provide needed support to first responders, provide immediate assistance to victims, and help organize spontaneous volunteers at a disaster scene.
+CERT members can also help with non-emergency projects that help improve the safety of the campus community.